Ahish9009/CarAI/README.md

 	- Maximum acceleration of the car is 4(dont know units, pixels/s^2?)
 	- Assume car decelerates at 1 pps(pixels/s^2) when no acceleration is applied

+3. Data Collection

+	- Draw out 5 lines from the car: 2 horizontal, 1 vertical, 2 diagonal
+	- Measure the distance to the nearest obstacle
+	- Features to be used:
+		1. Left Horizontal line
+		2. Right Horizontal line
+		3. Vertical line
+		4. Left diagonal line
+		5. Right diagonal line
+		6. Speed
+		7. Direction(?)

+## Plan

+	- Deploy a method to get the necessary parameters for training
+	- Collect data by driving the car yourself, and record what you do
+	- Train a model using the data you have, and then test

 ## Issues